Turupawn/PrivacyDAppDemo/README.md

 npm start
 ```

+The webapp will automatically open on your browser.

 ## ⚠️Known issues (PRs welcome)

 * The relayer is using an old Alchemy web3 wrapper, we need to upgrade it to the newer ethers.js version